dasarimaniteja/Bloodbank/README.md

 };
 ```

-The database setup script will create a database named `aura` if it does not exist.
+The database setup script will create a database named `Bloodbank` if it does not exist.

 ### 4. Start the Application